 My Experience Potty Training My Stubborn Toddler

-When my daughter turned 2, I was heavily pregnant, we had just moved to a new apartment and my son has just started pre-school.
-So it was a really tough adjustment and I decided to wait it out until my mom visited when the new baby was born to help me.
+When my daughter turned 2, I was heavily pregnant, we had just moved to a new apartment and my son had just started preschool.
+Since we were in a time of major adjustment, I decided to wait it out until my mom visited when my baby was born.

-Around the time she was about to turn 3, we put her in a summer preschool program 4 days a week for a few hours a day to prepare her.
+Around the time she was about to turn 3, we put her in a summer preschool program 4 days a week for a few hours a day.

 Her teacher said she would start encouraging her to go potty.
-And oh boy did that cause some issues, she wasn’t ready and she kept resisting.
-So her teacher said she would give her time to adjust and then try again.
+And, oh boy, did that cause some issues!
+She just wasn’t ready and kept resisting.
+So, her teacher decided to stop.

-In her 3rdweek she started to show signs of interest and so her teacher told me she was ready and we could start.
-We bought her underwear, and I let would only let her wear pull-ups to nap & sleep at night.
-At home, until she started initiating I let her stay in her dress with no underwear.
+In her 3rd week she started to show signs of interest; her teacher advised me to start trying to potty train.
+We bought her underwear and I let would only let her wear pull-ups to nap & sleep at night.

 Potty Training Tips 1: Waiting till Your Child is Ready

-Potty Training Tips 2: Don’t rush to put an underwear on
+Potty Training Tips 2: Don’t rush to put underwear on

 Potty Training Tips 3: Use a Phone App to Set A Prompt